Picture of couple happy together

 Dariush Fathi, PsyD

-Dr. Fathi is a licensed clinical psychologist based in Westport, CT.
-He offers online therapy to aspiring teens, adults, and couples throughout Connecticut and New York.
+Dr. Fathi is a licensed clinical psychologist.
+He offers therapy in person and online to aspiring teens, adults, and couples throughout Florida, Connecticut, and 42 states.